11 • 04 • 2019

 As there was substantial work to be done by the DEP and other stakeholders to complete the bill, drafting took a little more time than originally anticipated.
 However, both the House and Senate chairs of the ENR Committee affirmed that this is likely the most important bill that will come before them this session and they are eager to move it forward through the public process.
 We'll keep this page updated with ways to engage.
 Please email for any additional information!

 Coupled with source reduction strategies, EPR will help Maine tackle plastic pollution by holding polluters accountable for the packaging waste they generate, which will incentivize them to package goods in less wasteful and costly ways. #Winning! :D

-A Surfrider action alert to ask Governor Mills to support the bill is coming soon!
-In the meantime, we hope you will sign this petition from our friends at the Natural Resources Council of Maine to show your support and join or renew your Surfrider membership to help support this important work.
+We hope you will sign this petition from our friends at the Natural Resources Council of Maine to show your support and join or renew your Surfrider membership to help support this important work.

 Legislative meetings on bills before the ENR Committee are held in Room 216, Cross State Office Building, 111 Sewall Street, Augusta, Maine